qiqiwmq/enzymeNER/Annotation Pipeline/Readme.md

 ## How to use

-To use this script, you need to fit the some path to your own ones.
+To use this script, you need to fit some paths to your own ones.

 ```text_folder_path``` is the path to the folder of biomedical texts processed by Auto-CORPus.